SwiTool/mouseGame/README.md

 # SockPaint

-Working on: waiting for ideas..
+Working on:
+- Create rooms
+- Join rooms

 v0.0.8:
 - added pipette (key [P] then click to choose color.
 You can click&drag to be more accurate)